Big Data Platform

-Ensure that Kerberos has been properly set up by following the procedure explained in this article about How to use Kerberos in Talend Studio on Talend Help Center (https://help.talend.com/).
+Ensure that Kerberos has been correctly set up by following the procedure explained How to use Kerberos in Talend Studio.

 In the Hive metastore port field, enter listening port number of the metastore of the Hive system to be used.